-Lab Objective: The best code goes through multiple drafts.
+The best code goes through multiple drafts.
 In a first draft, you should focus on writing code that does what it is supposed to and is easy to read.
-Once you have working code, you may need to speed it up to meet the demands of the application.
-In this lab we learn to identify the parts of code that take the most time to run and how speed up slow code.
+After writing a first draft, you may find that your code does not run as quickly as you need it to.
+Then it is time to optimize the most time consuming parts of your code so that they run as quickly as possible.

-In this lab we will optimize the function qr1() that computes the QR decomposition of a matrix via the modified Gram-Schmidt algorithm.
+In this lab we will optimize the function qr1() that computes the QR decomposition of a matrix via the modified Gram-Schmidt algorithm (see Lab ??).